Own-Data-Privateer/hoardy-web/README.md

 "Everything will have a RESTful API\!" they said.
 **They lied\!**
-A lot of useful stuff never got RESTful APIs, those RESTful APIs that exists are frequently buggy, you'll probably have to scrape data from HTMLs anyway.
+A lot of useful stuff never got RESTful APIs, those RESTful APIs that exists are frequently buggy, you'll probably have to scrape data from `HTML`s anyway.

 "Semantic Web will allow arbitrarily complex queries spanning multiple data sources\!" they said.
 Well, 25 years later ("RDF Model and Syntax Specification" was published in 1999), almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.